McCartney III: McCartney III Imagined

 Announced on 11 March 2021, McCartney released the remix album McCartney III Imagined.
 Described as an album of "reinterpretations, remixes, and covers" of songs from McCartney III, it became available on streaming services on 16 April and was released on physical media by 23 July.
 The album includes Dominic Fike's version of "The Kiss of Venus", which was issued as its first single, with Beck's track and EOB's remix being the subsequent singles.
 The selection of tracks was curated by McCartney himself, featuring "friends, fans, and brand new acquaintances".

 Reissues

-The album was reissued on 5 August 2022 in a boxset entitled McCartney I II III, consisting of 3 LPs or 3 CDs, along with the first and second albums of the trilogy.
+The album was reissued on 5 August 2022 in a boxset entitled McCartney I II III, consisting of three LPs or three CDs, along with the first and second albums of the trilogy.

+For the third anniversary of the album's release, McCartney III was reissued as the 3x3 Edition.
+The 2023 reissue was available strictly from McCartney's website and available as three different "tri-colour vinyl pressings ... allocated randomly".
+Each of the three different 3x3 versions included "a print handwritten by Paul", revised cover art featuring a photograph of McCartney taken by Mary McCartney, and "an Ed Ruscha sketch poster" of the album's dice.

 Track listing

 All tracks written by Paul McCartney.